reimagined/resolve/examples/todo/README.md

 ## How to start?

-This example demonstrates **simple work with view-models**.
+This example demonstrates how to work with the [view-models](https://github.com/reimagined/resolve/blob/master/docs/View%20Model.md).
 To setup:

 ```bash
 npx create-resolve-app todo-example -e todo